yike5460/shortvideo-online/README.md

 - [ ] Test for cross account access for S3 connector
 - [ ] Test for video transition between clips
 - [ ] Test for drag and drop reordering for video clip cart
+- [ ] BGM, translation for merge job and separate panel for the post processing

 Frontend:
 - [ ] Deep Search feature